 The best time to spray ticks is when the females are laying eggs or when the ticks are in their early nymphal stage.
 This makes May and early June the ideal time.

-May is also ideal because the snow will have melted and ground dried out.
+May is also ideal because the snow will have melted and the ground dried out.

 Spraying your yard in spring will, therefore, help you eliminate not only the eggs that are deposited on your yard but also the adult survivors.

-Eliminating these critters before they deposit their eggs on your yard can go a long way in lowering their population next spring.
+Eliminating these critters before they deposit their eggs in your yard can go a long way in lowering their population next spring.

 When you come across ticks and fleas in your yard, the temptation to use chemical sprays can be quite overwhelming.
 This is because compared to natural blends, chemical sprays are more effective.